vuestorefront/vue-storefront/packages/core/docs/advanced/server-middleware.md

 ## How it works (in a nutshell)

-The way of how it works represents the following diagram:
+The way it works represents the following diagram:

 <center>
   <img src="../images/middleware-diagram.jpg" alt="Middleware Diagram" />